Skip to main content

 1. Choose your platform (Looker Studio for free, AgencyAnalytics for turnkey)

-4. Test data accuracy against manual exports
+4. Test data accuracy against a manual export for one full reporting period

 According to Statistics Canada’s 2024 SEPH data, a Canadian full-time employee costs $45,000-$65,000 per year.
-If your reporting person spends 40% of their time on data handling (200+ hours per year), automating that frees $9,000-$13,000 in annual capacity.
-That’s before you count the value of what they do with the freed time.
+If your reporting person spends 40% of their time on data handling, that’s 200+ hours yearly, automating that frees $9,000-$13,000 in annual capacity.
+That’s before you count the value of what they do with the reclaimed time.

 How do you get started?

 Start with one report.
 Automate the data pull and formatting.
 Keep the analysis human.
 Once the system works for one client, roll it out to the rest.
-Most agencies complete the full rollout in 2-3 weeks.

 If your reporting challenges extend to financial data, our guide on how to automate financial reporting covers accounting-specific workflows for QuickBooks, Xero, and custom dashboards.
+For broader workflow work, read about custom workflow automation.

 Frequently asked questions

-How long does manual client reporting take?
+How long does manual client reporting take per client?

-According to AgencyDashboard's 2026 benchmark, manual client reporting takes 5-10 hours per client per month.
-For a 30-client agency, that's 150-300 hours per year on reports alone.
-The time goes to logging into platforms, exporting data, reformatting in spreadsheets, building charts, writing summaries, and emailing deliverables.
-Automation reduces this to 20 minutes of review per report.
+AgencyAnalytics' 2024 State of the Agency Report pegs manual reporting at 5-10 hours per client per month.
+For a 30-client agency, that's 150-300 hours yearly.
+Time goes to logging into platforms, exporting CSVs, reformatting spreadsheets, building charts, writing summaries, and emailing PDFs.
+Automation cuts it to 20 minutes of review.

-What tools automate client reporting?
+What tools automate client reporting without a developer?

 Ready to Automate Your Biggest Time Sink?